nislab/gensync/run/QUESTIONS.md

 I figured out that files owned by `sync-edge-admin` on `file-proxy` (shared NAS server) map correctly to `srn-user` in the containers.
-Thus, if my container want to use files from the shared NAS, the files need be owned by `sync-edge-admin`.
+Thus, if my containers want to use files from the shared NAS, the files need be owned by `sync-edge-admin`.

 <a name="conversations"></a>